 Austrian civil procedure law does not provide for class actions as such.
-As explained in question 48, collective actions Austrian style may, however, be brought for claims that rely on essentially the same or a similar legal and factual basis.
+As explained in question 48, Austrian-style collective actions may, however, be brought for claims that rely on essentially the same or a similar legal and factual basis.

 51 Are there any other threshold criteria that have to be met?
 Austrian civil procedure law does not provide for class actions as such.